-Leaflet maxBounds and minZoom via Python
+Configuring maxBounds and minZoom in Leaflet via Python

 Production-Ready Implementation (Folium)